go-webtools/knife4go/README.md

 # knife4go
-simply Assembled knife4j + gin-swagger, it means an enhanced version of gin-swagger with a nice UI.
+simply Assembled knife4j + gin-swagger, it means an enhanced version of gin-swagger with nice UI.

 work well on go1.18+